 There’s one thing all my matchmaking clients want in a life partner…

-As a Professional Indian Matchmaker, I serve Indian professionals throughout Europe.
-Most of these folks – who work as consultants, project managers, engineers in their day jobs – moved here, to a foreign country, directly from India.
+As a Professional Matchmaker, I serve high-achieving professionals around the world to help you find the right person.
+Many of these folks – who work as consultants, project managers, engineers in their day jobs – are expats, share multiple cultures, and have roots in different countries.
 They’re smart, driven, ambitious, and had the gumption to move to a brand new country where you don’t speak the language and don’t understand the culture.

 When they jump on a call with me, 99% of them say: